DeNA/mobilize-hive/README.md

 * clusters - this defines aliases for clusters, which are used as parameters for Hive stages.
 They should have the same name as those in hadoop.yml.
 Each cluster has:
+  * max_slots - defines the total number of simultaneous slots to be used for hive jobs
+  * temp_table_db - defines the db which should be used to hold temp tables used in partition inserts.
   * exec_path - defines the path to the hive executable

 Sample hive.yml: